bitovi/academy/src/react/8-optimizaton-hooks.md

 In addition to the core hooks exposed by React, namely `useState` and `useEffect`, there are several hooks aimed at optimizing your code for performance.

-Specifically optimization through Memoization.
+Specifically optimization through memoization.
 In a nutshell, memoization is the process of caching the values returned from long running functions, and returning the cached values when inputs are identical.

 There are two hooks which deal with memoization, `useMemo` and `useCallback`, let's take a look at them below.